-Before joining Mayer Brown, Mitchell served as an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio.
+Before joining Mayer Brown, Mitchell was an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio.
 In that role, Mitchell advised trial prosecutors with strategy issues; briefed numerous, complex appeals; and argued several cases before the US Court of Appeals for the Sixth Circuit.
 As lead appellate counsel for the Government, he obtained reversals of district court evidentiary rulings, including in important hate crime and narcotics prosecutions.
-Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
+Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the US Court of Appeals for the Second Circuit.